Sanaebadi97/JUnit5/README.md

-**JUnit Jupiter** is the combination of the new programming model and extension model for writing tests and extensions in JUnit The Jupiter sub-project provides a TestEngine for running Jupiter based tests on the platform.JUnit Vintage provides a TestEngine for running JUnit 3 and JUnit 4 based tests on the platform.
+**JUnit Jupiter** is the combination of the new programming model and extension model for writing tests and extensions in JUnit.

+The Jupiter sub-project provides a TestEngine for running Jupiter based tests on the platform.JUnit Vintage provides a TestEngine for running JUnit 3 and JUnit 4 based tests on the platform.

 ![extensions_DatabaseTestsDemo](https://user-images.githubusercontent.com/26750131/79479277-889fe600-7fda-11ea-97c4-ea8b7d5d77aa.png)
 https://junit.org/junit5/docs/current/user-guide/